 I started cycling about a year and a half ago.
 Mostly as a means of getting about.
-I was beginning to feel like I was being held hostage by bus and train companies whose services are sometimes late, or, which has happened, don’t arrive at all.
+I was beginning to feel like I was being held hostage by bus and train companies whose services are sometimes late or, on a few occasions, don’t arrive at all.

 Then, once I’d started cycling, I realised how much I was enjoying it.
-And I found myself pedalling along with a new sense of freedom and accomplishment, and a massive grin on my face.
-Because cycling did something, quite unexpected, to my moods.
+And I found myself pedalling along with a new sense of freedom and accomplishment, and a grin (out of joy, not pain) on my face.

-I began arriving at work, red-faced and sweaty, yes (what do you expect after an hour’s ride?) but feeling… really good.
+I began arriving at work, red-faced and sweaty, yes (what do you expect after an hour’s ride?) but feeling good.
 Buzzing.
 That expression ‘water off a duck’s back’ suddenly made sense.
-Because that’s how I felt.
-As if there was nothing worthwhile to get uptight about.
+That’s how I felt.
+As if nothing was worth getting uptight about.

-I felt like I could — and would — take on whatever the day had to offer.
-No questions.
-No complaints.
+I felt like I could take on whatever the day had to offer, without self-doubt getting in the way.
 Just a Zen-like expression of contentment on my face.
 Or so I like to imagine.

-In reality, looking serene with a facial colour of beetroot (oh, and don’t forget ‘helmet head’) is highly unlikely; but hey, it’s a small price to pay considering the benefits.
-And my face does return to its normal colour, eventually.
+Truth is, looking serene with a face the colour of beetroot (and don’t forget ‘helmet head’) is highly unlikely; but hey, it’s a small price to pay in view of the benefits.
+(And my face colour does return to normal, eventually.)

-And no, I don’t walk around my work place smelling like an old gym sock.
-I keep deodorant and a packet of baby wipes (who knew they were so good at getting rid of sweat odour?) in my locker, and I have a change of clean clothes in my rucksack.
+To prevent funny looks from my colleagues, I keep deodorant and a packet of baby wipes (who knew they were so good at getting rid of sweat odour?) in my locker, and I have a change of clean clothes in my rucksack.

-Once I’ve ‘wiped’ myself down and changed clothes, I’m as good as new and ready for whatever the day has to offer.
-And I’m still buzzing.
-Which makes sense because exercise makes your body release endorphins, so called feel-good hormones, plus levels of cortisol, the stress hormone, are reduced.
+Once I’ve wiped myself down and changed clothes, I’m as good as new, and still buzzing.
+Which makes sense because exercise makes the body release endorphins, so called feel-good hormones; plus, levels of the stress hormone cortisol are reduced.

-Pre-bike days, I don’t ever recall arriving at work feeling that good.
-On the contrary, I’d often arrive feeling bad-tempered about something or the other.
-Looking back, I was walking around in a semi-permanent state of annoyance.
-The weather (this is the UK, after all), late buses/trains, annoying partner, annoying people, etc.
+Pre-bike days, I don’t ever recall getting to work feeling that good.
+In contrast, I’d often arrive bad-tempered about something.
+I think I was walking around in a semi-permanent state of irritation.
+The weather (it’s the UK, after all), late buses/trains, noisy neighbours, take your pick.

-Now, a year and a half later, although I’m in no way immune to being annoyed on occasion, I somehow feel more… balanced.
-More positive.
-Mentally stronger.
+Now, a year and a half later, although I’m in no way immune to being stressed out on occasion, I feel that little bit more balanced, positive and a tad stronger, mentally.
 And physically, I feel fitter than I ever did in my 20s or 30s.